If you have a concern about vehicles speeding through your community the first thing you should do is to report it.

 - Any additional information which you think may help us to understand your concern

 - In writing to: North Yorkshire Police Traffic Bureau, PO Box 809, York, YO31 6DG

 Once you have completed the form, the following process will be followed:

 Once a Speed concern report is submitted an investigation will be undertaken to examine accident data and traffic speeds at that specific location.
 This investigation will determine what action will be taken.

 When you submit your form you will receive an acknowledgement and once the investigation is completed you will be informed of the conclusions.

-North Yorkshire Police’s Operation Spartan encourages those who witness the anti-social use of vehicles or poor driving, to report them online, as part of their road safety campaign.
+North Yorkshire Police’s Operation Snap encourages those who witness the anti-social use of vehicles or poor driving, to report them online, as part of their road safety campaign.
 Members of the public are also encouraged to upload dash cam or mobile phone footage of dangerous or anti-social driving they have witnessed.

 A profile of information will be collated for the police to assess and act upon, to ensure guidance and advice can be provided to those who need it.

 Community speed watch